Over 5 million smallholder farmers produce 90% of the world's cocoa.

 Millions of tonnes of cocoa beans are consumed annually to feed our global appetite for chocolates, pastries and other desserts.
 Ivory Coast and Ghana are the engine room of global cocoa supply chains, producing more than half of the world's cocoa that goes primarily to Western Europe, the United States, and Australasia.
 The chocolate industry contributes to the livelihoods of millions of farmers worldwide and supports other agricultural commodities such as sugar, dairy products, nuts and fruits.

-But increasing demand met by expansion into protected environmental areas has been threatening ecosystems and fuelled complicated social issues such as child labour and poor working conditions.
+But increasing demand met by expansion into protected environmental areas has threatened ecosystems and fueled complicated social issues such as child labour, and the majority of cocoa farmers in top-producing countries continue to live in poverty.
 Pockets of over-supply have led to volatile global market prices, the risks of which are borne heavily by small farmers.
-Low prices and productivity make it more likely that farmers open more land to sustain themselves.
-Ageing crops and weather, as well as excessive chemical use, soil degradation and disease linked to monoculture, account for 30% of crop losses affecting farmers' income.
-An aging population of farmers also puts further strain on the supply chain.
+Low prices and productivity make it more likely that farmers open more land to sustain themselves and rely on their children to support production.
+Ageing crops and weather changes, as well as excessive chemical use, soil degradation and disease linked to monoculture, account for 30% of crop losses affecting farmers' income.
+An ageing population of farmers puts further strain on the supply chain.

-Since 2013, we have worked in cocoa supply chains across Ivory Coast, Ghana, Ecuador, Madagascar, Papua New Guinea and the Dominican Republic.
+Since 2013, we have worked in cocoa supply chains across Ivory Coast, Ghana, Ecuador, Peru, Brazil, Madagascar, Papua New Guinea and the Dominican Republic.

 CLICK HERE if you are interested in working with us.